Creating Positive Impacts for

 WorkSource Lane Training Scholarships

-Through the investments made by the Lane Workforce Partnership Board of Directors, 28 people received federally funded training scholarships through WorkSource Lane between July, 1, 2018 and June 30, 2019.
+Through the investments made by the Lane Workforce Partnership Board of Directors, 31 individuals received federally funded training scholarships through WorkSource Lane between July, 1, 2022 and June 30, 2023.
 Awards ranged from $3,000 – $5,000 to assist with tuition payments.

 Scholarship participants were able to access training programs at Lane Community College, IITR Truck Driving School, and other trade schools to pursue degrees in the following programs: Healthcare, Computer Technology, Truck Driving, Energy Management, Fabrication/Welding, and more.